dmytrostriletskyi/diagrams-as-code/README.md

 ## Introduction

-This project lets you draw the cloud system architecture in a declarative way with widely used `YAML` syntax which is de facto a standard for infrastructure and configurations so here habitual approaches are met and industry best practices are aligned as well.
-It allows you to track an architecture's diagram changes with a version control system such as `Git`.
+`Diagrams as code` is essentially the process of managing diagrams through code rather than interactively drawing them on specific web services such as [draw.io](https://app.diagrams.net).
+It lets you generate the cloud system architecture in a **declarative** way with widely used `YAML` syntax (which is de facto a standard for infrastructure and configurations).

+Declarative method of describing things means that a user simply describes the solution they need, how it should look, and everything that would be in the state of the final solution, leaving the process for the software to decide.

+`Diagrams as code` brings you the following benefits comparing to drawing architecture on your own, it:

+* Does not require any knowledge about how to properly draw an architecture diagram.
+Basically, you just define a set of resources, compose them into groups and set relationships, the rest is done for you.
+* Allows you to track an architecture diagram changes with a version control systems such as `Git`.
+* Moves collaboration to the next level: updating an architecture diagram through a pull request with a code review instead of a video session and/or screen sharing.
+* Reduces costs on further updating of an initial architecture diagram.
+Basically, when you create an image on a web service you have to eventually store two files: `PNG`-like to put into your documentation and `XML` to be able to adjust your image in the future.
+So, there is no need to care about `XML` anymore.
+* Backups you in case of losing `XML` files as `YAML` files are always stored in a repository.
+* Improves consistency as now a diagram is stored along the code in a repository, the place you visit and work on frequently, and it is easier to keep it up-to-date.

 Currently, the following components are provided:

 * Major cloud providers: AWS, Azure, GCP, IBM, Alibaba, Oracle, OpenStack, DigitalOcean and so on.
 * On-Premise, Kubernetes, Firebase, Elastic, SaaS.
 * Programming languages and frameworks.

-Basically, with the project, you just define set of resources, compose them into groups and/or clusters and set relationships, anything else is done under the hood.

 ## Roadmap